Homological mirror symmetry for curves of higher genus: Maurer-Cartan theory for pro-nilpotent DG Lie algebras

-There is a natural Lie algebra morphism from $\mg^0$ to the Lie algebra of affine vector fields on $\mg^1;$ it maps $\gamma\in \mg^0$ to $(\alpha\mapsto -\partial \gamma+ [\gamma,\alpha]).$ It is easy to check that all vector fields in the image are tangent to the subscheme of solutions of \eqref{MC}.
-Thus, if these vector fields can be exponentiated, we obtain a group action on the set of Maurer-Cartan elements.
+An element $\alpha\in \mg^1$ is called Maurer-Cartan (MC) element if it satisfies MC equation.
+For each $\gamma\in\mg^0$ we have affine vector field on $\mg^1,$ $\alpha\mapsto -\partial \gamma+ [\gamma,\alpha].$ This defines a morphism of Lie algebras from $\mg^0$ to the Lie algebra of affine vector fields on $\mg^1.$ It is easy to check that all vector fields in the image are tangent to the subscheme of solutions of \eqref{MC}.
+Under some natural assumptions on $\mg$ (see below), there is a group $G^0$ (which is exponent of $\mg^0$) acting on the set of Maurer-Cartan elements.